zen-mod/ZEN/docs/modules_list.md

 ## Create Teleporter

-Creates a teleport location at the attached object or newly created flagpole object if not attached.
+Creates a teleport location at the attached object or, if not attached, at a newly created flag pole.
 Players can use the "Teleport" action on any teleporter objects to teleport between them.
 When used on a vehicle, players will first be teleported into an empty seat if possible.